 In this tutorial, I’ll show you how to layer homemade Cricut cut decals or custom vinyl decals to create a classy mailbox design that’s functional and attractive.

 One of the fastest and easiest but most dramatic home improvement projects I have tackled is one of the very first projects I did after purchasing Hawk Hill.
 This lovely old home had a terribly generic mailbox with dirty peel and stick house-number stickers.
 It had no character- so it had to go!

 Replacing the mailbox was tempting.
-I felt like either a replacement with an old fashioned mailbox or an upgrade to a newer style locking mailbox would improve the curb appear, but I decided that rather than spend an afternoon and several hundred dollars installing a new mailbox, new, unique numbers might do the trick- and I was thrilled with the result!
+I felt like either a replacement with an old fashioned mailbox or an upgrade to a newer style locking mailbox would improve the curb appear, but I decided that rather than spend an afternoon and three figures installing a new mailbox, new, unique stick-on address numbers might do the trick- and I was thrilled with the result!

-If you plan on repeating this project for your own mailbox, remember to order or die-cut 2 sets of all your decals.
+If you plan on applying house number decals to your mailbox, remember to order or die-cut 2 sets of all your decals.
 You’ll need one set for each side of your mailbox.

 The background image was standard-grade vinyl decal and the house numbers were outdoor grade decals.
 I did this project back in 2011 and have been exceptionally pleased with the durability- the “after” picture was actually taken after my decals had weathered 2 years on the mailbox!
 [Update Fall 2020: I recently replaced this mailbox but WOW was I ever impressed with how long this decal lasted out in the sun.]

 Deb was particularly impressed with this project, though less impressed with the fact that I made her practice her being-tied-up-patience while I worked on it.